broskiilol/pwn.college_Rochelle/CitadelCTF-writeups.md

 ### Solve
 - used https://databorder.com/transfer/morse-sound-receiver/ to play the morse code
-- The morse does not display message at first, we need to increase the frequency to like 750 for the letters to come
+- The morse does not display message at first (there is background music messing with the code) we need to increase the frequency to like 750 for the letters to come
-- on the spectogram, *citadel{* appears
+- There a long message decoded (which is not the answer)
-- we use the part of text encoded within {} brackets
+- on the spectogram, *citadel{* appears.
+We use the part of text encoded within {} brackets
 Flag: ```citadel{1_L0V3_1DM}```